sagaDevCommunity/aero-lang/README.md

 # Credits

-[dercode-solutions2025](https://github.com/dercode-solutions-2025) - Main author of Aero
+[dercode-solutions2025](https://github.com/dercode-solutions-2025) - Main author of Aero, and designed it.

-[hexaredecimal](https://github.com/hexaredecimal) - Creator of logloc, the error library used for Aero.